goldsborough/cytogan/README.md

  - WGAN-GP with 8e-5 8e-5 [good, but not better than LSGAN]
 - gpu-vm-5:
  - Continue LSGANs
- - Conditional WGAN-GP with 8e-5 8e-5 and embedded conditioning [crap]
+ - Conditional WGAN-GP with 8e-5 8e-5 and embedded conditioning [mistake]

 ### Tuesday, 10/10/2017